spinnaker/spinnaker/docs/commands.md

 hal config storage gcs edit [parameters]
 ```
 #### Parameters
- * `--account-name`: The Spinnaker account that has access to a GCS bucket.
-This account does _not_ have to be separate from the accounts used to manage/deploy infrastructure, but it can be.
  * `--bucket`: The name of a storage bucket that your specified account has access to.
 If not specified, a random name will be chosen.
 If you specify a globally unique bucket name that doesn't exist yet, Halyard will create that bucket for you.
- * `--location`: This is only required if the bucket you specify doesn't exist yet.
+ * `--bucket-location`: This is only required if the bucket you specify doesn't exist yet.
 In that case, the bucket will be created in that location.
+See https://cloud.google.com/storage/docs/managing-buckets#manage-class-location.
+ * `--json-path`: A path to a JSON service account with permission to read and write to the bucket to be used as a backing store.
  * `--no-validate`: (*Default*: `false`) Skip validation.
+ * `--project`: The Google Cloud Platform project you are using to host the GCS bucket as a backing store.
  * `--root-folder`: (*Default*: `spinnaker`) The root folder in the chosen bucket to place all of Spinnaker's persistent data in.

 ---